R2D2-2019/internal_communication/README.md

 ##### Generic array optimisation
 When you have a array in your frame we can apply the `R2D2_OPTIMISE_ARRAY` macro in the `R2D2_INTERNAL_FRAME_HELPER` macro.
 We have to put 3 parameters in this macro

 The first parameter is the name of the `struct` again.
-The second parameter is the name of the variable where the length is stored in and the the third variable is the name of the array again.
+The second parameter is the name of the variable where the length is stored, the the third variable is the name of the array again.

 Example of the array optimisation
 ```cpp